rackerlabs/support-how-to/content/cloud-servers/sample-logrotate-configuration-and-troubleshooting.md

 #### Rotate

-Next we&rsquo;ll want to make sure logrotate only keeps as many old logs as we
+Next we'll want to make sure logrotate only keeps as many old logs as we
 want:

     rotate 14

-We&rsquo;ll use 14 in this example to keep two weeks&rsquo; worth of logs, but you can of course adjust that number to something suitable to your requirements.
+We'll use 14 in this example to keep two weeks' worth of logs, but you can of course adjust that number to something suitable to your requirements.

 #### Interval

-Now we&rsquo;ll tell the web server to rotate these logs daily (again, change it if you prefer a longer interval):
+Now we'll tell the web server to rotate these logs daily (again, change it if you prefer a longer interval):

     daily